 The AED Program continues to work closely with Oneida County to help grow and sustain the Oneida County Public Market at the historic Utica Train Station and helps support all 12 farmer’s markets in Oneida County

 Farm To School – The AED Program received a Farm to School Grant under the Specialty Crop Program to conduct a two year project where the ultimate goal is to start actually moving products grown in the County into the Public School lunch program.
-Jack Perrin has been hired to oversee this initiative.
+Jake Perrin has been hired to oversee this initiative.

 USDA Rural Business Development Grant Program – CCE-Oneida County and the AED Program will be spearheading an initiative to conduct an intensive study which will inventory the entire food system of Oneida County.
 RBDG awarded CCE $75,000 and the Oneida/Herkimer Community foundation also contributed $25,000 to the project.
 The project will work in close partnership with the Mohawk Valley Food Policy Council.